sst/guide/_chapters/who-is-this-guide-for.md

 So you might be a backend developer who would like to learn more about the frontend portion of building serverless apps or a frontend developer that would like to learn more about the backend; this guide should have you covered.

+We are also catering this soley towards JavaScript developers for now.
+We might target other languages and environments in the future.
+But we think this is a good starting point because it can be really beneficial as a full-stack developer to use a single language (JavaScript) and environment (Node.js) to build your entire application.

 Let's start by looking at what we'll be covering.